RolfeySBG/football_journeys/README.md

 # football_journeys

-Setting up a function that is more flexible that overtly stating the league/teams.
+Setting up a function that is more flexible than overtly stating the league/teams.
 WIP